 What is the Xpeng G9 release date?

-Which SUVs will be the Xpeng G9’s rivals?
+Which SUVs are the Xpeng G9’s rivals?

-What will be the Xpeng G9 price?
+What is the Xpeng G9 price?

 Featured Image Source: Xpeng Motors